BrianHicks/brianthicks.com/content/post/two-talking-maybes-is-two-too-many.md

 So how can we take this and apply it generally?
 There's so much in this talk, but one big thing I'm taking away is that if we have two `Maybe` types that interact there's something smelly going on.
-We've talked about this kind of thing before when we were deduplicating scientists: any time you share state between two fields, you need to make it very difficult for those fields to get out of sync.
+We've talked about this kind of thing before when we were <a href="{{< ref "duplicating-scientists-in-elm-stop-sharing-state.md" >}}">deduplicating scientists</a>: any time you share state between two fields, you need to make it difficult for those fields to get out of sync.
 In this case, I'd like to propose this code smell in a new way:

 > Two Talking `Maybe`s is Two Too Many

-In other words, when you have two `Maybe`s interacting, find out how you can get rid of that interaction as quickly as you can.
+In other words, when you have two `Maybe`s interacting, find out how you can get rid of that interaction as soon as you can.
 I'm going back and looking at my code to figure out if there are any places where I can do exactly that; you should too!